ERISA Bonds Explained

 The bond protects the beneficiaries of employee plans from fraud, theft, and misuse on the side of the officials that are handling them.
 In case a person suffers harms as a result of such actions, they can make a claim against the bond to receive a financial compensation.

-Just like other types of surety bonds, ERISA bonds are a contract between three parties.
-You as the entity that needs the bond are the principal.
+Just like other surety bonds, ERISA bonds are a contract between three parties.
+You, as the entity that needs the bond are the principal.
 The U.S. Department of Labor requires the bond and thus is the obligee.
 The surety is the third party that provides the bond.

-Any individual who manages funds, property or other assets in employee benefit plans, including pensions, has to obtain an ERISA fidelity bond.
+Any individual who manages funds, property, or other assets in employee benefit plans, including pensions, has to obtain an ERISA fidelity bond.
 Typically, plan trustees, plan sponsors, plan employees, and employees of the plan sponsor are the types of fiduciaries who need to get bonded.
 The rule was set in the ERISA Act of 1974.
-You can find more information about the ERISA bond on the Department of Labor’s website.

 SEC-registered dealers and brokers who already have a fidelity bond within another authority’s jurisdiction are exempt from the ERISA bond requirement.
 The same exemption may apply to some financial institutions and insurance companies.